digitalocean/csi-digitalocean/README.md

 ## Features

 Below is a list of functionality implemented by the plugin.
-In general, [CSI features](https://kubernetes-csi.github.io/docs/features.html) implementing a specific aspect of the [specification](https://github.com/container-storage-interface/spec/blob/master/spec.md) are available on any DigitalOcean Kubernetes version for which beta support for the feature is provided.
+In general, [CSI features](https://kubernetes-csi.github.io/docs/features.html) implementing an aspect of the [specification](https://github.com/container-storage-interface/spec/blob/master/spec.md) are available on any DigitalOcean Kubernetes version for which beta support for the feature is provided.

-See also the [project examples](/examples/kubernetes) for applicable use cases.
+See also the [project examples](/examples/kubernetes) for use cases.

 ### Volume Expansion